“I would happily die eating Rules’ Welsh rarebit and necking their incredible martinis. Can I have another martini?”

 Marina O’loughlin, restaurant critic at The Guardian in Noble Rot, issue 13.

 A fancy name for cheese on toast…. or something else entirely?
-Welsh rarebit has both pedigree and reputation.
+Welsh rarebit has both pedigree and reputation and a most misleading name being both vegetarian, and not necessarily Welsh.

 “A hot bath and an hour’s rest at the accommodating Granville had been followed by two stiff brandies-an-sodas for Gala and three for Bond followed by delicious fried soles and Welsh rarebits and coffee.
 And now, as they confidently approached the house, it would have needed second sight to tell that they were both dead tired and that they were naked and bruised under their walking clothes”